Equitation: Hunt seat equitation

 The hunt seat style of riding is derived from the hunt field.

 In equitation competition, flat classes (those that do not including jumping) include judging at the walk, trot, and canter in both directions, and the competitors may be asked to ride without stirrups or perform assorted other tests or patterns.
 It is correct for the riders to have a light and steady contact with their horse's mouth the entire ride.
 Incorrect leads, break of pace, and wrong diagonals are penalized.
 Loss of a stirrup or dropping the reins are also faults, and may be cause for elimination.
+Bridles and bits permitted in these classes are more traditional hunter-style tack, i.e. snaffles and pelhams along with cavesson nosebands.

 In over fences classes (classes in which the horse and rider jump obstacles), the competitor rides over a course of at least six jumps (usually more).
 Equitation over fence classes rarely have fences higher than 3 ft 6 in.
 Classes for more accomplished riders may require at least one flying lead change, and one or more combinations.
 The rider is judged not only on position and effectiveness of riding aids, but should also maintain an even, forward pace and meet each fence at an appropriate distance.
+Additional jumper-type tack is permitted including gags and two or three-ring bits as well as flash, drop, and figure eight nosebands.
+Additionally, if martingales are used, they must be running martingales.